tjo-space/tjo-cloud-infrastructure/network.tjo.cloud/README.md

 __ingress.tjo.cloud__ has port-forwarded all public ports to it (22, 25, 80, 443, 587 etc.).
 No other VM is accessible from the internet.

-__network.tjo.cloud__ establishes Tailscale VPN connection between other network.tjo.cloud VMs.
-Using subnet routing it makes it possible that each VM can connect to all other VMs on any Proxmox host.
+__network.tjo.cloud__ establishes ZeroTier connection between other network.tjo.cloud VMs.
+Using BGP, each node advertises it's subnet as well as any other advertisements it receives, like from Kubernetes cluster (Cilium BGP).

 # Subnets
 We are using `10.0.0.0/16` range for IPv4 as well as `fd74:6a6f:0::/48` for IPv6.